This document explains how to:

 - The host operating system (Windows) does not need to have an Amiga file

-on some non-important disks if possible
+on some non-important disks first.

 - Connect the disk to the PC (follow the device-specific instructions,